 It’s different for employees versus independent contractors:

 - Employees are almost always covered by vicarious liability, meaning it is almost always the employer who’s responsible.
-Under Georgia law, this is a hard rule: employees cannot sign away this this right, and contracts that attempt to waive it are considered null
+Under Georgia law, this is a hard rule: employees cannot sign away this right, and contracts that attempt to waive it are considered null

 - Independent contractors (freelancers or “1099 workers”) are often not covered by vicarious liability.
 In other words, there are many cases where a contractor is liable for the damages on their own — even if those damages were caused during the course of the work they were doing.
 But this isn’t always true.
 Under Georgia law, employers are still liable for their contractors’ actions if: